Reich Association of Jews in Germany

 The Reich Association of Jews in Germany (Reichsvereinigung der Juden in Deutschland, RvD), also called the new one for clear differentiation, was a Jewish umbrella organisation formed in Nazi Germany in February 1939.
 The Association branched out from the Reich Representation of German Jews (Reichsvertretung der Deutschen Juden) established in September 1933.
-The new Association was an administrative body concerned predominantly with the coordination and support of the emigration and forcible deportation of Jewish people, subject to the Reich government's ever-changing legislation enforced by the RSHA (Reichssicherheitshauptamt).
+The new Association was an administrative body concerned predominantly with the coordination and support of the emigration and forcible deportation of Jewish people, subject to the Reich government's ever-changing legislation enforced by the Reich Security Main Office (Reichssicherheitshauptamt or RSHA).
 The legal status of the new organisation was changed on 4 July 1939 on the basis of the Nuremberg Laws, and defined by the 10th Regulation to the Citizenship Law issued by the Reich's ministry of the Interior.
 The Association assumed the so-called old Reichsvereinigung der Juden in Deutschland, which was the name under which the Reichsvertretung der Deutschen Juden (Reich's deputation of German Jews) had been operating since February 1939.

 The new Reichsvereinigung assumed the staff, installations and buildings of the old Reichsvereinigung.
 The RSHA subjected the new Reichsvereinigung to its influence and control, and confirmed Rabbi Leo Baeck as president, who had been elected as president of the old Reichsvereinigung.
 By the end of 1939 the RSHA appointed Adolf Eichmann as its Special Referee for the Affairs of the Jews (Sonderreferent für Judenangelegenheiten), officiating in a bureau in Kurfürstenstraße #115–116, Berlin; his department was later known as RSHA Referat IV B4.
-Eichmann had come to dubious fame for expelling 50,000 Jewish Austrians and Gentile Austrians of Jewish descent. within the first three months after the Anschluß.
+Eichmann had come to dubious fame for expelling 50,000 Jewish Austrians and Gentile Austrians of Jewish descent within the first three months after the Anschluß.
 Thus he was commissioned to expel Jewish Germans and Gentile Germans of Jewish descent from within the old Reich borders.
 The local supervision of the Reichsvereinigung was commissioned to the local Gestapo branches.